-College Level Examination Program (CLEP) offers students increased flexibility in managing the complex demands of jobs, families, and college-level course work.
-The program allows veteran students to demonstrate their mastery of college-level material in introductory subjects and to receive college credit by earning qualifying scores on any one or more of 34 exams.
+The College Level Examination Program (CLEP) offers students increased flexibility in managing the complex demands of jobs, families, and college-level course work.
+The program allows veteran students to demonstrate their mastery of college-level material in introductory subjects and to receive college credit by earning qualifying scores on any of more than 34 exams.

 Quick facts about using CLEP tests:

 - Save You Money - An average college course can cost you over $100 per credit .Through the Defense Activity for Non-Traditional Education Support (DANTES), Credit-By-Exam tests are free to servicemembers.
 Through VA veterans can be reimbursed for most testing fees.
 (Note: Civilian students pay more than $80 per exam).

 - Save You Time - The average college course takes from three to six hours a week spread out over three or more months.
 Depending on your depth of knowledge, you could spend less than a month preparing for each test.

 - Help You Skip Ahead - Why spend time and money on boring freshman level courses when you can jump up to the more interesting advanced courses.

 - Offer You Flexibility - You can set your own deadlines and choose your own study materials: videos, college textbooks, or study guides.